-Funston Performance Audit - Summary of Recommendatio ns Assignment Board Board, Adm.
-Priority Board Goverance IC Staff Performance evaluation Aud 1.
-Legal and Regulatory Status evaluation 1.1 Improve definition and clarity of roles and authorities of: ····· ····· ···· ···· The Board of trustees Initiated х х ~ ~ Board chair Initiated х х Individual trustees Initiated x X City Council and Mayor Initiated Х City Manager and City Finance Director Initiated X CRS Director Initiated x ~ The City should expand Board of Trustees personnel authorities to align with the Board's responsibilities, for example, naming the CRS Director as a direct report to the Board, with authority to hire/fire, evaluate, and set compensation.
-Initiated Х The City Solicitor should provide the Board of Trustees with independent external legal counsel or establish a policy and process that allows CRS to retain independent external counsel and/or hire internal CRS counsel to address potential conflicts of interest associated Initiated Х Х with the City Solicitor's representation of other clients on the same matters.
-Confirm the Board's authority, as the named fiduciary, to contract with actuaries, investment consultants, investment managers, custodial banks, benefit providers, and legal counsel, all of which require unique pension and investment expertise.
-Initiated Х Х The City Manager should allow CRS trustees who are not City employees to vote on CRS procurement decisions; the Board, as fiduciaries, should have final authority on those decisions.
-Initiated Х Х f the CRS Board is not given authority to hire/fire/evaluate/compensate the Director, work with the City Manager to develop a Memorandum of Understanding that addresses the City Manager's role as a potential fiduciary and formalizes procedures where the Board and City Manager, Finance Director or other officers have overlapping responsibilities (e.g., setting goals for and evaluating the Initiated Х Х Executive Director); CRS may need to consider options for engagement of independent fiduciary legal counsel to assist with this nitiative.
-SREEN - SHORTER TERM COMPLETION RED - LONGER TERM COMPLETION Soard - CRS Board has authority to complete Soard, Adm CRS Board and City Administration have shared authority to complete Yriority - CRS Board priority to complete as soon as possible Note: Some Recommendations may require CSA update. rote, some necommentations may require CSA upporte.
-2. Commune Franciscu 2.
-Governance Framework Aggregate and organize the Board policies from all sources into a Board Governance Manual with online access and links to underlying document provisions; include the mission statement, goals, trustee responsibilities, committee charters and the Code of Ethics.
-Initiated Х Х , 2.2 Develop new policies or formalize current policies and practices for: Trustee personal financial disclosures Initiated Х Board self-evaluation / Board education policy Initiated Х Funding Initiated Х Separate investment policy statement for the 115 trust fund that is tailored to its liabilities Reviewed Х Strategic planning, in coordination with the City Initiated Х v ~ Collection of claims in securities class actions Initiated Х
+Funston Performance Audit - Summary of Recommendations

+, 0 Board Board, Adm.
+Priority Board Goverance IC Staff Performance evaluation Audit 1.
+Legal and Regulatory Status evaluation 1.1 Improve definition and clarity of roles and authorities of: The Board of trustees Initiated Х Χ - Incode of wastes ^ Λ. Board chair Initiated Х Χ Individual trustees Initiated Χ X City Council and Mayor Initiated Χ City Manager and City Finance Director Initiated Х CRS Director Initiated Х 1.2 The City should expand Board of Trustees personnel authorities to align with the Board's responsibilities, for example, naming the CRS Initiated Х 1.2 Director as a direct report to the Board, with authority to hire/fire, evaluate, and set compensation. ilitiated ^ The City Solicitor should provide the Board of Trustees with independent external legal counsel or establish a policy and process that 1.3 allows CRS to retain independent external counsel and/or hire internal CRS counsel to address potential conflicts of interest associated with the City Solicitor's representation of other clients on the same matters.
+Initiated Х Χ with the City Solicitor's representation of other chemis on the same matters.
+1.4 Confirm the Board's authority, as the named fiduciary, to contract with actuaries, investment consultants, investment managers, custodial banks, benefit providers, and legal counsel, all of which require unique pension and investment expertise.
+Initiated Χ Χ castodial banks, benefit providers, and regal counser, an or which require anique person and investment experiesc.
+1.5 The City Manager should allow CRS trustees who are not City employees to vote on CRS procurement decisions; the Board, as Initiated Χ Х fiduciaries, should have final authority on those decisions. • If the CRS Board is not given authority to hire/fire/evaluate/compensate the Director, work with the City Manager to develop a Memorandum of Understanding that addresses the City Manager's role as a potential fiduciary and formalizes procedures where the 1.6 Board and City Manager, Finance Director or other officers have overlapping responsibilities (e.g., setting goals for and evaluating the Executive Director); CRS may need to consider options for engagement of independent fiduciary legal counsel to assist with this Completed Х Χ initiative.
+GREEN - SHORTER TERM COMPLETION • RED - LONGER TERM COMPLETION Board - CRS Board has authority to complete Board, Adm CRS Board and City Administration have shared authority to complete Priority - CRS Board priority to complete as soon as possible Note: Some Recommendations may require CSA update.
+2. Governance Framework Aggregate and organize the Board policies from all sources into a Board Governance Manual with online access and links to underlying 2.1 document provisions; include the mission statement, goals, trustee responsibilities, committee charters and the Code of Ethics.
+Initiated Х Χ 2.2 Develop new policies or formalize current policies and practices for: Trustee personal financial disclosures Initiated Χ Board self-evaluation / Board education policy Initiated Χ Funding Initiated Х Separate investment policy statement for the 115 trust fund that is tailored to its liabilities Reviewed Х Strategic planning, in coordination with the City Initiated Х Collection of claims in securities class actions Initiated Х